Jahanara Imam: Literary career

 After Bangladesh achieved independence, Imam started her literary career.
-During this time she also travelled extensively to Europe, USA and Canada.
-In 1986 she published her wartime diary, Ekattorer Dingulee (The days of Seventy One).
+During this time, she also travelled extensively to Europe, USA and Canada.
+In 1986, she published her wartime diary, Ekattorer Dingulee (The days of Seventy One).
 Imam's diary, in some respect like that of Anne Frank, was a personal account of tragedy.
 Her simple style of writing touched many hearts, particularly those of families who had lost members during the war.
 Early in her career, Imam also translated several books from English into Bengali, including some of the "Little House" books by Laura Ingalls Wilder.

 Committee for Eradicating the Killers and Collaborators of '71

 As the ruler of Bangladesh, President Ziaur Rahman (1977–1981) enacted several measures to restore many of the fundamental rights suspended by the 4th amendment of the constitution and reintroduced multi-party democracy by lifting the ban on all political parties including Awami League and Jamaat e Islami.

 Ghulam Azam, the exiled chief of the Jamaat-e-Islami, was allowed to come back to Bangladesh in July 1978.
-In December of 1991 Ghulam Azam, was elected the Amir of Jamaat-e-Islami.
+In December 1991 Ghulam Azam, was elected the Amir of Jamaat-e-Islami.
 Subsequently, Jahanara Imam organised the Ghatak-Dalal Nirmul Committee (Committee for Eradicating the Killers and Collaborators of '71), and became its public face.
-The committee called for the trial of people who committed crimes against humanity in the 1971 Bangladesh Liberation War in collaboration with the Pakistani forces.
+The committee called for the trial of people who committed crimes against humanity in the 1971 Bangladesh Liberation War in collaboration with Pakistani forces.
 The Ghatak-Dalal Nirmul Committee set up mock trials in Dhaka on 26 March 1992 known as Gono Adalat (People's Court) and 'sentenced' persons they accused of being war criminals.
-Imam and others were reportedly charged with treason during the government of Bangladesh Nationalist party.
-This charge was, however, dropped in 1996 after her death by the Chief Adviser Muhammad Habibur Rahman of the Caretaker government.
+Imam and others were reportedly charged with treason during the rule of the coalition government later on.
+This charge was however dropped in 1996 after her death by the Chief Adviser Muhammad Habibur Rahman of the caretaker government.
 However, Bangladeshi writer and filmmaker Humayun Ahmed, disagrees that she was charged and commented that her movement was part of a "stage-managed game."